Gordon MacQuarrie - 1900-1956

 He coined the mythical Old Duck Hunters’ Association, Inc., using fellow hunters and fishermen as characters in his stories while writing from ODHA headquarters at his lake cabin on Middle Eau Claire Lake in Barnes, Wisconsin.
 His eccentric father-in-law, Al Peck, was his fishing and hunting mentor and entered his stories as “Mister President” and “Hizzonor” of the ODHA, Inc. Lake cabin neighbors became characters in his stories including dentist Dr. Patrick Tierney, best friend Paul Skamser, neighbor Oscar Ruprecht, and work colleague Bill Stewart.

-He penned personal outdoors sports stories of trout fishing on the Brule River, Merengo River and Namakagon River, and bass fishing on the St Croix River, duck hunting and grouse hunting on the Eau Claire Lakes, Yellow Lake, Nancy Lake etc., and the whole spectrum of the outdoors.
+He penned personal outdoors sports stories of trout fishing on the Brule River, Merengo River and Namakagon River, bass fishing on the St Croix River, and duck hunting and grouse hunting on the Eau Claire Lakes, Yellow Lake, Nancy Lake etc.

 His second marriage took place in Mineral Point, Wisconsin, where Paul Skamser was his best man.
 Harry Nohr of Mineral Point became MacQuarrie’s second Mister President of the ODHA, Inc. Mineral Point’s pioneer artist Max Fernecke painted MacQuarrie in a skiff typewriting.